maximlkv/GreenHouseProject/Sprints Reports.md

 - [x]  Bug: Fix Actuators id (They are sending the wrong id in the communication so are not being updated in the UI).
 Owner: Sol
 - [x]  Bug: Actuators should receive the message from server and send to Greenhouse.
 Owner: Maxim
 - [x]  Upload sprints reports to Github.
 Owner: Sol
+- [x]  Added functionality, that returns sensor nodes to server and makes them available for new connections, when control panel disconnects.
+Owner: Maxim
+- [x]  Write the communication Protocol.
+Owner: Maxim
 - [x]  Make video.
 Owner: Maxim

 ## Retrospective